Beilong-Tang/lauraTSE_code/data/README.md

  --output dump/wavs/
 ```

-Scp files will be generated under the `list` folder of your output path.
+Scp files will be generated under the `dump` folder of your output path.

-You list folder will look like:
+You dump folder will look like:
 ```
 dump/wavs/list
 │